-The training is provided through the RCVS online training platform and incorporates mixed methods of learning, including short recorded presentations, reading, reflections, case studies etc. The learning is broken down into bite sized chunks of information to make learning manageable and accessible.
+The training is provided through the RCVS Academy and incorporates mixed methods of learning, including short recorded presentations, reading, reflections, case studies etc. The learning is broken down into bite sized chunks of information to make learning manageable and accessible.
 There will be assessments included in the training to check understanding.